bumbumlinh91/tiktok-project/README.md

 | Precision — Claim | 1.00 |
 | F1 — Opinion | 1.00 |

+The classification report above shows that the random forest model scores were perfect, but we know they weren't quite perfect.
+The confusion matrix indicates that there were 10 misclassifications&mdash;five false postives and five false negatives.

 Figure for random forest model:

 ![Confusion Matrix](images/confusion_matrix.png)

 ![Feaure importances](images/feature_importances.png)